 - 3-4 hours of “homework” between course weekends (reading, videos, etc.)

 This is a Permaculture Design Course so it is important that you get a chance to learn and practice design skills and a design process.
-Our team not only provides professional design services to more than 50 clients every year, but we have honed our own robust design process which serves as the basis for the PDC design modules.
+Our team provides professional design services and has honed our own robust design process which serves as the basis for the PDC design modules.

 Learning Design Skills During the PDC